syntasso/kratix-docs/docs/_partials/_enhancing-a-promise.md

 <img
   align="right"
   src={useBaseUrl('img/docs/xaasRequestPipeline.png')}
-  alt="screenshot of a YAML file, highlighting the presence of the workflow key" />
+  alt="screenshot of a YAML file, highlighting the presence of the Workflow key" />

-`workflows.grapefruit.gummybear` contains the pipeline that will take your user's request, apply rules from your organisation (including adding the `costCentre` name), and output valid Kubernetes documents for the Operator to run on a Worker Cluster.
+`workflows.resource.configure` contains a Kratix Pipeline that will take your user's request, apply rules from your organisation (including adding the `costCentre` name), and output valid Kubernetes documents for the Operator to run on a Worker Cluster.

-Conceptually, a pipeline is the manipulation of an input value to generate an output value.
-There are three parts to the PostgreSQL request pipeline.
+Conceptually, a configure Pipeline is a sequential set of steps that transforms an input value to generate an output value.
+There are three parts to the PostgreSQL Pipeline.

 * `resources/minimal-postgres-manifest.yaml`
 * `execute-pipeline.sh`